Skip to Main Content

 What is OER?

-This video gives you a short introduction to Open Educational Resources (OER), examines the ways they can be used in courses, and encourages instructors to use them with the support of the library.
+This video provides a short introduction to Open Educational Resources (OER), ways to use them in courses, and how libraries can provide support.

 Source: Open Educational Resources by Myroslava Zhuk, University of Groningen.